dymmond/esmerald/docs/en/docs/routing/handlers.md

 # Handlers

-Handlers are part of the core of what makes `Esmerald` and they are needed to build the APIs and the routing of the application.
+Handlers are part of the core of what makes `Ravyn` and they are needed to build the APIs and the routing of the application.

 They provide a set of available parameters like `status_code`, `response_class`, `include_in_schema` and many others.